AbdalrahmanSaadat/Todo-APIs/README.md

 Deply the app using this command: gcloud app deploy

-to monitor and see logs use: gcloud app logs tail -s default
+to monitor and see logs use command: gcloud app logs tail -s default